The Play of Everyman: 1936 book of the play

-5,000 copies were printed of a second edition of Sterling's play, making it the best-selling edition of Sterling's writing ever published.
+5,000 copies were printed of a second edition of Sterling's play, making it one of the two best-selling editions of Sterling's writing ever published.
+(Sterling's other 5,000-copy seller was The Evanescent City.)

 Because the publisher, the California Festival Association, wanted to sell copies only during performances at the Hollywood Bowl, it did not send review copies to book reviewers.
 Still, one syndicated review appeared in several smaller newspapers, showing reviewer Jane Archer's displeasure: "Certainly George Sterling was too good a poet to waste his talents on a work for which he was so obviously unsuited.
 In spite of the fact that we must read some version or another of Everyman at some time or another during our school career, it always was, and always will be[,] a dull affair.
 Though Shakespeare himself were to return from the grave, along with Keats and Shelley, and they all got together to do their version of it, Everyman would still be a bore."